smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 <img src="Asian_appeal_scores.jpg" height= "250" width="450" /> <img src="Asian_appeal_dist.jpg" height= "250" width="450" />

 Across all four appeal variables, the distributions of predicted scores are right-skewed; therefore, uniformly sampling from the support of scores will result in a sample with a greater proportion of high scores than in the underlying distribution.
 As mentioned previously, because the goal of the second sample is to select images with a higher probability of positive annotation with the four appeal variables, this is the desired result.
 Notice that some of the predicted appeal variable score distributions, such as that of 'Asian_appeal', are more strongly right-skewed.
-As a result, the distribution of appeal scores for the sample images is not as uniform as desired (once all the images with high scores are selected, the distance from the sampled score to the closest score is much larger).
-Fortunately, this does not pose a problem due to the aforementioned desire for more positively annotated images.
+As a result, the distribution of appeal scores for the sample images is not as uniform as desired (once all the images with high scores are selected, the distance from the sampled score to the image with the closest score is much larger).
+Fortunately, this does not pose a problem due to the aforementioned desire for more positively-annotated images.

+Once this

 #### XI.
 Week 8 (Final Week Prior to Second Evaluation):